Communication ,Minor

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-A minor in communication can help students as they pursue careers in marketing, education or public relations.
+Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+A minor in communication can help graduates as they pursue careers in marketing, education or public relations.

 3 year programs